Why are sperm donors required?

-Your expenses are paid in two parts; £20 paid during your visits to the clinic (per 10 visit intervals) and the remaining £15 once your samples are out of quarantine and cleared, which is generally about a year after your acceptance as a donor.
+Your expenses are paid in two parts; £20 paid during your visits to the clinic (per 10 visit intervals) and the remaining £15 once your samples are out of quarantine and cleared, which is generally about 6 months after your final donation.

-We have private and discreet rooms at the London Sperm Bank where you produce your samples by masturbation.
-The semen sample is produced in a labeled container and then immediately passed to laboratory staff.
+We have private and discreet rooms at London Sperm Bank where you produce your samples by masturbation.
+The semen sample is produced in a labelled container and then immediately passed to laboratory staff.

 Samples are analysed by trained scientists to check sperm count and motility.
 If they are suitable for freezing, they are mixed with a cryoprotectant solution and frozen in liquid nitrogen.
 The HFEA permits the storage of frozen sperm for a maximum of 55 years.